 Time Spent Not On Social Media: Priceless.

 Using these tools has really helped me see consistent engagement and follower growth since I’ve started using them.
-In all, I spend about 18 hours on social media a month, or 4.5 hours every week.
-This may still seem like a lot to some of you, but before I started this process I was clocking in about 1o hours every week.
-Using this method, I was able to cut my time in half!
+In all, I spend about 15 hours on social media a month.
+This may still seem like a lot to some of you, but before I started this process I was clocking in about 10 hours every week.
+Using this method, I’ve been able to save so much time and energy!

 I am still working on ways to shorten that time, but for now, I am super happy with that number!
-Freeing an extra 5 hours for my business has been wonderful, and I don’t have to sacrifice or neglect my social media.
-So what about you?
-Are you ready to spend less time on social media and more time growing your business?
+Freeing an extra 25 hours for my business has been wonderful, and I don’t have to sacrifice or neglect my social media.